phorton1/Arduino-theClock3/docs/build.md

-After the clock is physically assembled and roughly working, then we can proceed to a step by step guide to **[Tuning](tuning.md)** the clock and will be prepared to present the **[User Manual](user_manual.md)** and **[Trouble Shooting Guide](trouble.md)** on subsquent pages.
+After the clock is physically assembled and roughly working, then we can proceed to a step by step guide to **[Tuning](tuning.md)** the clock and will be prepared to present the **[User Manual](user_manual.md)** and **[Trouble Shooting Guide](trouble.md)** on subsequent pages.

 ## Bill of Materials

 It is probably best to try to gather as many of the materials and parts before starting to build the clock.
-Tberefore in this section I detail a list of the materials and parts that are needed to build one of these.
+Therefore in this section I detail a list of the materials and parts that are needed to build one of these.

 The clock is made mostly of 3/16" and 1/8" plywood which I measured as 4.8mm and 3.175mm thick, respectively.